SemirHot/5530HW1/README.md

 And also the correlation between hight and weight

 I orgenized my files into folder as well as the question asked as you can see below

+ADD THE PHOTO OF THE FOLDERS ONCE YOU GET IT ORGENIZED

+Question 2
+I did a few things with my data here, the first thing i did was i wanted to try and one hot encode the data set and i was able to do that an save it as a new cleaneddata.csv file that is saved in my branch.
+I have added a photo of it below.